awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-ipbased.md

 + **SRV — Service locator**
 + **TXT — Text**

-For more information about the above values, see [common values for Value/Route traffic to](resource-record-sets-values-shared.md#rrsets-values-common-value)\.
+For more information about the above values, see [Value/Route traffic to](resource-record-sets-values-shared.md#rrsets-values-common-value) [common values for Value/Route traffic to](resource-record-sets-values-shared.md#rrsets-values-common-value)\.

+## Location<a name="rrsets-values-ibased-location"></a>

+The name of the CIDR location where the resource that you specified in this record is specified by the CIDR block values within the CIDR location\.

+For more information about using IP\-based records, see [IP\-based routing](routing-policy-ipbased.md)\.

-## Health check<a name="rrsets-values-multivalue-associate-with-health-check"></a>
+## Health check<a name="rrsets-values-ibased-associate-with-health-check"></a>

 Select a health check if you want Route 53 to check the health of a specified endpoint and to respond to DNS queries using this record only when the endpoint is healthy\.